 Testing with Fast.com

 Open your browser and enter fast.com.
 It’s an Internet speed testing service by Netflix.
 Soon as the page loads, internet tests start to run.
 Give it a few seconds as it calibrates the final results of your speed test.
-Take note of the first result, then perform two-three more tests each time taking the results and then finally do an average.
-You want to take note of the average as different times of the day; say morning, lunch and at night.
+Take note of the first result, perform two to three more tests each time taking the results, and finally do an average.
+You want to take note of the average at different times of the day; say morning, lunch and at night.
 This will give you a good understanding of your internet speeds.

-You can now do speed test right from Google search home page itself.
-Simply typed “speed test” in Google and voila.
+You can now do a speed test right from the Google search home page itself.
+Type “speed test” in Google and voila.
 After the results come, Google will thoughtfully tell you what you can do with your current internet speeds.
-For instance for my case at 15.8Mbps download speeds, Google says “Your Internet connection should be able to handle multiple devices streaming HD videos at the same time.”
+For instance, for my case, at 15.8Mbps download speeds, Google says, “Your Internet connection should be able to handle multiple devices streaming HD videos at the same time.”

-You can also use Bing.com, Microsoft’s search engine to test your internet speeds directly from the home page by entering “speed” or “speed test” as search term.
-Note that some users in some markets might not be able to get results on the Bing home page.
-From Kampala for instance, Microsoft didn’t display speed test widget.
+You can also use Bing.com, Microsoft’s search engine, to test your internet speeds directly from the home page by entering “speed” or “speed test” as the search term.
+Note that some users in some markets might not get results on the Bing home page.
+From Kampala, for instance, Microsoft didn’t display a speed test widget.

 The speed test results

 Once you take your average spread over different times of the day or even days of the week, you want to refer to the speeds that your service provider promised you.
-In most cases, they won’t be 100% the same of course.
-For instance if you are on 2Mbps plan, your internet speeds can never be exactly 2Mbps.
-The practical speeds should be somewhere between 60-90% of the promised speeds which is somewhere between 1.2-1.8Mbps.
-If your speeds start to fall below 50% mark of the promised value, that’s a good time to call up your service provider.
-Be sure to have a log of your speed tests because in most cases, your provider will simply refute your claims.
+They won’t be 100% the same in most cases, of course.
+For instance, if you are on a 2Mbps plan, your internet speeds can never be exactly 2Mbps.
+The practical speeds should be somewhere between 60-90% of the promised speeds, between 1.2-1.8Mbps.
+If your speeds start to fall below the 50% mark of the promised value, that’s a good time to call up your service provider.
+Be sure to have a log of your speed tests because, in most cases, your provider will refute your claims.

-Also another good thing to do is to share the results of your internet speed test online on Facebook, Twitter or on this website.
-If different users are getting similar results, there’s no way the internet provider can deny the results compared to when its a solo isolated complaint.
+Also, another good thing to do is to share the results of your internet speed test online on Facebook, Twitter or this website.
+If different users are getting similar results, there’s no way the internet provider can deny the results compared to when it’s a solo isolated complaint.

 So am going to ask you to post the results of your internet speed tests in the comments below.
 Please state your service provider and your internet plan(applies to Ugandan audience).